The Church has more than its share of critics these days.

 Part of the weirdness is political.

-God is not a Republican or a Democrat, or in my country, a Conservative, Liberal or New Democrat.
-Nor is God an independent.
+God is not a Republican or a Democrat, or (in the case of my home country, Canada), a Conservative, Liberal, or New Democrat.
+Nor is God an Independent.

 God is God.